cometchat/cometchat-uikit-ios/README.md

 Before you begin, ensure you have met the following requirements:

+✅ &nbsp; macOS

-✅ &nbsp; You have installed the latest version of Xcode.
-(Above Xcode 12 Recommended)
+✅ &nbsp; Xcode

-✅ &nbsp; iOS Chat SDK works for the iOS devices from iOS 11 and above.
+✅ &nbsp; iOS 13.0 and later

+✅ &nbsp; Swift 4.0+

 ___

-## Installing iOS Chat SDK
+## Installing UI Kit

 ## 1. Setup  :wrench:

-To install iOS Chat SDK, you  need to first register on CometChat Dashboard.
+To install iOS Chat UIKit, you  need to first register on CometChat Dashboard.
 [Click here to sign up](https://app.cometchat.com/login).

 ### i.
 Get your Application Keys :key: